Oatmeal Bars Recipe inspired by Nature Valley’s soft baked bars, but even better homemade with a thick, chewy texture and rich peanut butter flavor.

 Instructions

-- Preheat oven to 325°F. Line an 8×8-inch pan with parchment paper, leaving an overhang for easy removal, and set aside.
+- Heat oven to 325°F and line an 8 x 8-inch pan with parchment paper, leaving an overhang for easy removal.

-- Combine all the ingredients except the peanut butter chips in a large bowl.
-Beat with a hand mixer until smooth.
-Add in the peanut butter chips and fold with a spatula to combine.
+- Add all ingredients except the peanut butter chips to a large bowl.
+Beat with a hand mixer until smooth, then gently fold in the chips with a spatula.

 Recipe Notes